faggit007/rn/README.md

 rn
 ==

-installs shell scrpts to /bin
+installs shell scrpts to /bin or /sbin